rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### "High priority"

 1. Vivek Venugopal

-1. Advising complexities
-   We have a new advising handbook.
-I really appreciate the effort that went into what should be a "one stop shop" for academic advisers (or advisors).
-And there are lots of great things.
-Nonetheless, as I read the handbook, I get reminded about frustrations as an advisor and as a computer scientist.
-   ...
-   If the folks who are in charge can't get it right, how do they expect the rest of us to?
-   Communication on campus.
-   DRY.
-(Oh, yeah, that's why I'm frustated as a coputer scientist.)

 1. Teaching CS is teaching writing.
 Maybe use all the versions of `iota` that I recently covered in class.
 (It's now less recent.)